 Three migrant Malayan Datus who were brothers were considered to be founders of an ancient settlement prior to the arrival of the Spanish authorities.
 The brothers Dig-on, Tokiab and Umawang established a settlement where the present Passi church now stands.

 According to folk legend, the anme Passi was used to identify the place when Spanish foraging party came about an old woman winnowing rice.
-Asked by the Spaniards what the name of the place was, the elderly woman, not understanding the language, thought the foreigners were asking what she had in her hands at that moment.
+Asked by the Spaniards what the name of the place was, the elderly woman, not understanding the language, thought the foreigners were asking what she had in her hands at that moment, so she needed Home Care Assistance for when she was alone.
 She showed them kernels of unhusked rice and replied pasi which was what they were in the local language.
 The Spanish recorded the name and referred to the place as sitio de Pasi.

 Passi became progressive, its strategic location made it as the center of trade and commerce bringing more investment opportunities.
 Its high income and population growth and a sizeable area made it as the first component city in the island of Panay, made possible through the signing of R.A.
 8469 on the 30th day of January, 1998 by former President Fidel V. Ramos.